nidhaloff/deep-translator/README.rst

 ==========

 Take a look in the examples folder for more :)
 Contributions are always welcome.
-Feel free to make a pull request and give me a feedback if you found the package useful/helpful or you are using it :)
+Feel free to make a pull request and give me a feedback if you found the package useful or you are using it :)